 Ted O’Brien MP

-Chair of the House of Representatives Environment and Energy Committee
+Federal Member for Fairfax, Chair - House of Representatives Environment and Energy Committee

 Ted O’Brien is a Member of the House of Representatives in the Australian Parliament where he represents the seat of Fairfax.

 Appointed by the Prime Minister as Chairman of the Australian House of Representative’s Standing Committee on the Environment and Energy, he recently led an inquiry into nuclear energy in Australia.

 He has since become a leading advocate in favour of Australia considering new and emerging nuclear tech – especially Small Modular Reactors – as part of its energy mix.

 Ted is the personal representative of Prime Minister Scott Morrison for South East Queensland’s candidature for the 2032 Olympic and Paralympic Games and he sits on the Leadership Group for the bid with the Prime Minister, Premier of Queensland, President of the AOC and others.
 He is also the lead negotiator on behalf of the Government on the South East Queensland City Deal.